persicio/calcpl-proj-template/README.md

 - Add same operators for float `+.`, `-.`, `*.`, `/.` (these opertors require both operands as float).
 - float operator shoud support 2-decimal point precision.
 - Handle new kind of errors (e.g., `1 + 1.0 ` is not allowed).
-- Honors option/Bonus Points (5): Customize your operators and generate code on Generative-AI systems (ChatGP or Google Bard), **submit a separate report**.

 ## Details